Little Liberia:

 My current major research project is about Little Liberia, run by the Lower California Mexican Land and Development Company.
 The video to the right, taken on the location of the site in 2022, explains briefly about the community.
 It began in 1917 as an agricultural venture in Baja California, Mexico (just outside Ensenada).
 The main goal was to fight against racism in the United States from outside its borders.

 By 1922, the organization had members from around the United States and had significantly expanded to include plans for African American and Mexican co-owned businesses, including a sanitarium, a hotel, and a bank.
-The community welcomed new entrepreneurs from the Tulsa area of Oklahoma (shortly after the Tulsa Race Massacre) and started a bi-national fight against White supremacy that also included indigenous peoples and Mexicans.
+The community welcomed new entrepreneurs from the Tulsa area of Oklahoma (shortly after the Tulsa Race Massacre) and started a continental fight against White supremacy that also included indigenous peoples and Mexicans.
 Organizers created a sister organization, the International Community Welfare League, focused on these new initiatives and made connections with Mexican politicians.

 The organization fell apart in 1928, but the story itself is a reminder that African Americans were not only present in the U.S.-Mexico borderlands, but were an integral part of life, economics, and politics.
 Little Liberia's approach to fighting racism in the United States is both highly unique and also strikingly in line with other movements at the time.
 Their engagement with U.S.-Mexico politics, fighting White supremacy, and combining economic growth with social change makes the story intriguing and representative of United States and Mexican history at the time.

 The pictures to the left and below, and the video above, were taken on the community's lands in January 2022.
 I was accompanied by members of the Seminario de Historia de Baja California.
 The building is the last existing structure from the community, likely built around 1922.
 The yellow buildings are a hotel set up by James Littlejohn, one of the organizers, who remained in Ensenada the rest of his life.
-Many thanks go to Estefany Maya, professional photographer, for accompanying me and allowing use of her photographs and videos (you can find her work at https://estefanymaya.com).
+Many thanks go to Estefany Maya, professional photographer, for accompanying me and allowing use of her photographs and videos (you can find her work at https://www.mayaestefany.com/).

 Want to know more about Little Liberia?